 Manipulate Festival 2021: Restless Worlds

-Tucked away in the window of a city café, something curious is stirring.
-All across the city, in a moment of wider social and cultural upheaval, curious hidden worlds are shifting and revealing their secrets.
-In a unique new project for the COVID-19 era, MANIPULATE Festival has commissioned eight Scottish artists to create moving sculptural installation works incorporating automata, miniature figures, or animated screens, alongside a compelling short story or soundscape, which is downloaded direct to the viewer’s device.
-We will have built-in interpretation in British Sign Language which you can download to your device.
+In a unique project for the COVID-19 era, MANIPULATE Festival has commissioned eight leading Scottish artists to create moving sculptural installation works incorporating automata, miniature figures, or animated screens, alongside a compelling short story or soundscape (available in audio or BSL), which is downloaded direct to your device.

-Taking an initial seed of inspiration from Boccaccio’s 1353 novel The Decameron, where ten strangers shelter together in hiding from the Plague, finding their way through the quarantine by telling each other stories, Restless Worlds will offer glimpses into magical miniature worlds which bring joy and escapism in this unsettling time.
-Each piece will tell a unique original story, which audiences will follow a map across the city to discover.
+Taking an initial seed of inspiration from Boccaccio’s 1353 novel The Decameron, where ten strangers shelter together in hiding from the Plague, finding their way through the quarantine by telling each other stories, Restless Worlds will offer glimpses into magical miniature worlds which bring joy and escapism in this unsettling time, with each piece telling a unique original story.

-Working in partnership with the Lyceum Theatre, Edinburgh and Aberdeen Performing Arts, the project will visit Edinburgh, Aberdeen and Glasgow across January and February 2021.
-The project is designed to be a live, engaging citywide artistic experience that audiences can enjoy no matter the lockdown restrictions at the time.
+Working in partnership with the Royal Lyceum Theatre Edinburgh and Aberdeen Performing Arts, the project is designed to be a live, engaging, outdoor artistic experience that audiences can enjoy whilst maintaining social distancing.

-Silence is golden in the hospital for broken things.
+Is silence still golden when it is broken?
 Shona Reppe is a multi-award-winning Scottish theatre-maker designer and puppeteer who has performed extensively all over the world including US, Canada, Japan, Belgium, France, Netherlands, Australia, Estonia, Slovenia, Poland and Israel with her shows Atlantis, Cinderella, The Curious Scrapbook of Josephine Bean, Potato Needs a Bath, Olga Volt and Magic Sho.
+Other creatives: Ben Seal (soundtrack) and Eva Reppe-Roverselli (poem/text).

 CREATURIUM: THE LOST ONES / Lucas Chih-Peng Kao & Katanari